-When the pickaxe hit her k-thwack! in the middle of her forehead she suspected it was going to be a bad end to a bad day.
+K-thwack!
+When the pickaxe hit her forehead she suspected it was going to be a bad end to a bad day.
 Dropping the ax, she slumped into the shallow hole she’d chipped away at for over an hour – not much of a dent in the two foot ice pack that lay hard beside the now rundown Alaskan log cabin she’d helped to build so long ago.

 “Great,” she muttered through chapped lips into the darkness, “now what?”